jessemapel/SugarSpice/docs/reference/tutorials.rst

 Translating .db/makedb files to a single configuration file
 ************************************************************

 .. warning:: As this library is a work in progress, much of this is subject to change.
+With so many missions with different requirements, it is very possible that this format misses supporting specific requirements for some missions.
 If you have any suggested changes for this proccess, feel free to open an issue and start a discussion.

 **Example Configuration File:**